DrOJG/exon_var_calling/README.md

 * A BED file with the target regions of your sequencing.
 Can either be your specific amplicons or a region encompassing your whole gene of interest
 * A tab-delimited table with columns [amplicon, r1_adapter, r2_adapter]:
   - **amplicon**: An amplicon identifier for your exon PCRs.
 Name not used, just for reference.
-  - **r1_adapter**: a linked adapter for cutadapt to remove PCR primers from read 1, in form: ^FWDPRIMER...RCREVPRIMER.
+  - **r1_adapter**: a linked adapter for cutadapt to remove PCR primers from read 1, in form ^FWDPRIMER...RCREVPRIMER.
-  - **r2_adapter**: a linked adapter for cutadapt to remove PCR primers from read 2, in form: ^REVPRIMER...RCFWDPRIMER.
+  - **r2_adapter**: a linked adapter for cutadapt to remove PCR primers from read 2, in form ^REVPRIMER...RCFWDPRIMER.
 * config.yaml file with general options plus paths to reference, sample table, primer adapters table etc.